SeanDS/dump-lotus/README.md

 ## Importing XML file into WordPress
 1. Activate the WordPress Importer plugin with `wp plugin activate wordpress-importer --path=/path/to/wordpress/base/directory --url=https://url/for/blog/`.
-2. Open `wp-config.php` and add `define('ALLOW_UNFILTERED_UPLOADS', true);` to allow unfiltered uploads temporarily
+2. Open `wp-config.php` in the WordPress network base directory and add `define('ALLOW_UNFILTERED_UPLOADS', true);` to allow unfiltered uploads temporarily
+3. Edit `wordpress-importer.php` in `wp-content/plugins/wordpress-importer` within the WordPress root directory.
+   Comment out the block starting:
-3. Edit `wordpress-importer` plugin to comment out the `if ( isset( $headers['content-length'] ) && $filesize != $headers['content-length'] ) {` block.
-This causes
-   failures in the import script when the file sizes between source and destination servers are inconsistent.
+`if ( isset( $headers['content-length'] ) && $filesize != $headers['content-length'] ) {`, down to the next `}` (about 4 lines).
+You can use `/*` and `*/` to do this.
+The reason for commenting out this code is because it causes failures in the import script when the file sizes between source and destination servers are inconsistent - this seems to affect text file attachments.
-4. Run the import with `wp import --path=/path/to/wordpress/base/directory --url=https://url/for/blog/ /path/to/wp.xml --authors=create --user=sean --debug`
+4. Run the import with `wp import --path=/path/to/wordpress/base/directory --url=https://url/for/blog/ /path/to/wp.xml --authors=create --user=your-username --debug`, replacing `your-username` with the username of the network admin account you created the WordPress network site with.
 5. Remove `define('ALLOW_UNFILTERED_UPLOADS', true);` from `wp-config.php`.
 6. Remove edits to `wordpress-importer`
 7. Rebuild cross-references: